SomusekharJ/Netflix_Data_Analysis/README.md

 FROM netflix
 WHERE listed_in ILIKE '%Documentaries%';

-12. Content with No Director
+12. Content Without a Director

+SELECT *
+FROM netflix
-SELECT * FROM netflix WHERE director IS NULL;
+WHERE director IS NULL;

 13. Movies Featuring ‘Salman Khan’ in Last 10 Years